Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Methods

 \subsection{\name Framework}

-Modeling the view rotation from a completely unseen image to a large rotation angle is highly challenging for Zero-1-to-3~\cite{liu2023zero1to3}.
+Suffering from the information sparsity of a single image, it is highly challenging for Zero-1-to-3~\cite{liu2023zero1to3} to generate geometry and appearance consistent novel views with a single source image.
 We ease this task with a cascade structure, which progressively moves the camera pose with slight changes.

-As shown in Fig.~\ref{fig1_consist}. \name consists of two cascade Zero-1-to-3 models.
+As shown in Fig.~\ref{fig2_structure}. \name consists of two cascade Zero-1-to-3 models.
 The first Zero-1-to-3 is referred to as \stageonename, and the second one is referred to as \stagetwoname.
 In terms of the structure, \stageonename is responsible for generating multi-view images.
-Although these images lack consistency, they serve as rough condition inputs, which, along with their corresponding camera poses, are fed into the network of the \stagetwoname model.
-The \stagetwoname is aware of the multi-view input and it will compute the rotation and translation of different viewpoints to the final target view, which can enhance geometric and visual consistency in the outputs.
+These images serve as rough condition inputs, which, along with their corresponding camera poses, are fed into the network of the \stagetwoname model.
+The \stagetwoname is aware of the multi-view input and it will compute the rotation and translation of different viewpoints to the final target view.
+Supplying more condition images from different views to \stagetwoname can ease the difficulty of generating novel views.
 After that, the training framework incorporates the model parameters of the second \stagetwoname model back into the \stageonename through exponential moving average (EMA).

-Compared with Eq.~\ref{eq:equition2}, we can formulate the proposed \name as
+Compared with Eq.~\ref{eq:equition2}, we can formulate the proposed \name as: